nkritsali/assignment-1/README.md

 otherwise an error message appears.

 RESULTS:

 For the first two sub-assignments the results are similar to each other and to the sample-results given.
+Files "output1.csv" and "output2.csv"

 For the last sub-assignment the results are:
 *    Naive implementation took: 6795 millis
 *    Stack implementation took: 792 millis